PlasmaStark/salix/src/contents/blog/2022-09-28-asimov-crusade.md

 ---
 title: "A Crusade in Asimov's name"
 date: "2022-09-28"
-description: "The impossible search for 'The Gods Themselves'."
+description: "Hunting for a book."
 coverImage: "chronicles/2022-asimov.jpg"
 tags:
   - Books